Orders of precedence in the United Kingdom: Peers of the Realm

-The ranks of Peers are as follows: Duke (and Duchess), Marquess (and Marchioness), Earl (and Countess), Viscount (and Viscountess), and Baron (and Baroness) together with Scottish Lord (and Lady) of Parliament.
+The ranks of Peers are as follows: Duke (and Duchess), Marquess (or Marquis; and Marchioness), Earl (and Countess), Viscount (and Viscountess), and Baron (and Baroness) together with Scottish Lord (and Lady) of Parliament.

-Within their own respective ranks, the rank of Peers correspond to the age (venerability) of the creation of their peerages; that is, the older the title, the more senior the title's holder is.
+Within their own respective ranks, the ranks of Peers correspond to the age (venerability) of the creation of their peerages; that is, the older the title, the more senior the title's holder is.
 However, seniority rules also depend on the country within the current UK where the title originated, so that English peers hold the highest ranks, followed by Scottish peers.
 After English and Scottish peers, peers created in Great Britain as whole in (1707–1801) follow.
 Together over the Pre-Union Peerage of Ireland (pre-1801), and together they all take precedence over either the senior Peerage of the United Kingdom (post-1801), or the junior Post-Union Peerage of Ireland (1801–1922).

 Subject to the same governing rules as detailed in the paragraphs above, the rank of the wives of Peers is also governed by the venerability (age) of the peerage.
-A dowager Peeress (widow of a deceased Peer) would however always precede the wife of the present Peer.
+A dowager Peeress (widow of a deceased Peer) would however precede the wife of the present Peer, as precedence is determined by the seniority of the title, in contradistinction to the rule that pertains to dowager queens, for example, who rank below queens consort.

 Barons and Baronesses of the life peerage rank immediately below Barons and Baronesses of the hereditary peerage and Scottish Lords and Ladies in Parliament.

 Primates, archbishops, bishops, Scottish Lord High Commissioners and moderators

-In England and Wales, the Archbishop of Canterbury, Primate of All England, is the most senior person outside of Royalty, and after the Lord Chancellor, immediately followed by the Archbishop of York, Primate of England.
-Primates (i.e. archbishops) and bishops of the Church of England rank immediately above Peers.
+In England and Wales, the Archbishop of Canterbury, Primate of All England, is the most senior person outside of royalty, and after the Lord Chancellor, immediately followed by the Archbishop of York, Primate of England.
+Primates (i.e. archbishops) and bishops of the Church of England rank immediately above peers.
 First come the Bishops of London and Durham, followed by the Bishop of Winchester, followed by the other diocesan bishops in order of seniority, and then the suffragan bishops in order of seniority.

 The Bishop of Sodor and Man and the Anglican Bishop of Gibraltar in Europe, whose Sees are full and integral parts of the Ecclesiastical Provinces of York and Canterbury, respectively, are also usually included as suffragan bishops of the Church of England for the purpose of precedence.

 See the list of Lords Spiritual for the most senior 21 diocesan bishops ordered by seniority.

 In Scotland, the Lord High Commissioner to the General Assembly of the Church of Scotland ranks immediately below the sovereign or consort (depending on their respective sex), but only when the General Assembly is in session, and immediately followed by the Moderator of the General Assembly of the Church of Scotland.